liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/01-installing-blade-cli.markdown

 terminal window.
 If Blade CLI is installed correctly, you'll see the Blade CLI options printed in your terminal.

+## Setting Blade CLI Proxy Requirments

 If you have proxy server requirements and want to configure your http(s) proxy to work with the Blade CLI, follow the instructions below.
-If not, continue on to the next section.

 For Mac and Linux users, run the following command: